tomatolog/manticore/docs/5_searching/extended_query_syntax.rst

 This can be helpful when searching through heterogeneous indexes with different schemas.

-Field position limit, introduced in version 0.9.9-rc1, additionally restricts the searching to f.html N position within given field (or fields).
+Field position limit additionally restricts the searching to first N position within given field (or fields).
 For example, “@body [50] hello” will <b>not</b> match the documents where the keyword ‘hello’ occurs at position 51 and below in the body.

 Proximity distance is specified in words, adjusted for word count, and applies to all words within quotes.
 For instance, “cat dog mouse”~5